Qqwy/elixir-tensor/README.md

 For Tensors, many niceties have been implemented to let them play nicely with other parts of your applications.

-### Access Protocol
+### Access Behaviour

-Tensors have implementations of the Access Protocol, which let you do:
+Tensors have implementations of the Access Behaviour, which let you do:

     iex> require Tensor
     iex> mat = Matrix.new([[1,2],[3,4]], 2,2)